EdVince/Stable-Diffusion-NCNN/README.md

 ## Code Details

-1. Since the current running speed is not so fast, the exe file wasn't uploaded, please compile it yourself.
+1. Since the current running speed is not so fast, the x86 exe file wasn't uploaded, please compile it yourself or try the android app.
-2. Download the three bin files from  [百度网盘](https://pan.baidu.com/s/1kO8HtTZRcyDbzA32ZzafSQ?pwd=6666) or [Google Drive](https://drive.google.com/drive/folders/1myB4uIQ2K5okl51XDbmYhetLF9rUyLZS?usp=sharing) ,   put them in the corresponding `assets` directory for compilation
+2. All model and apk are available in [百度网盘](https://pan.baidu.com/s/1kO8HtTZRcyDbzA32ZzafSQ?pwd=6666) or [Google Drive](https://drive.google.com/drive/folders/1myB4uIQ2K5okl51XDbmYhetLF9rUyLZS?usp=sharing)
+3. if you want to complie the project by yourself, please download the corresponding model and put them to the `assets` directory
-3. A simple test prompt is given in this repo.
+4. A simple test prompt is given in this repo.